Wilderness First Aid (Hybrid)

 Does the Wilderness First Aid (WFA) training course include CPR training and certification?

-No. CPR is not included in either the Wilderness First Aid or Wilderness First Responder training course.
-However, our three-day Standard Wilderness First Aid (WFA) course and the Wilderness EMT (WEMT) course include Wilderness CPR training with a two-year certification.
+No. CPR is not included in the Wilderness First Aid training course.
+However, our the Wilderness First Responder (WFR) and Wilderness EMT (WEMT) course include Wilderness CPR training with a three-year certification.
 We also offer custom WFA courses for groups, and these custom courses may include CPR training and certification at an additional cost.

 After completing the Hybrid Wilderness First Aid (WFA) course, do I receive any proof of certification?